ALA Committee on Accreditation, a CHEA-recognized accrediting agency

 - May 16, 2013: CHEA Board of Directors letter (PDF), reaffirming recognition of ALA-COA.

 CHEA is an association of 3,000 degree-granting colleges and universities and recognizes 60 institutional and programmatic accrediting organizations.
-CHEA is a national advocate and institutional voice for self-regulation of academic quality through accreditation and is governed by a 20-person board of college and university presidents, institutional representatives, and public members (http://www.chea.org/pdf/chea_glance_2006.pdf).
+CHEA serves as a national advocate and institutional voice for self-regulation of academic quality through accreditation and is governed by a 20-person board of college and university presidents, institutional representatives, and public members (http://www.chea.org/pdf/chea_glance_2006.pdf).

 CHEA 2010-13 Comprehensive Review